silx-kit/pyFAI/CONTRIBUTING.md

 5. Install the dependencies `pip install --upgrade -r requirements.txt --only-binary :all:`
 6. Build and test `python setup.py build test`

-This should take a couple of minutes and ensures everything is ready for developping within pyFAI.
+This should take a few minutes and ensures everything is ready for developping within pyFAI.
+Later-on no recompilation will be needed unless you modify cython code.
-Compilation steps can be accelerating by installing and configuring `ccache`.
+In this case, recompilation can be accelerating by installing `ccache`.

 ## Pull Request Process